ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   If there is no Motion object for a specific axis, the user can give the name in a string and use that.
 If the axis isn't a string or a Motion object, the scan will fail.
-Also, the string must be the same case as in the IBEX block.
+Also, the string does **not** need to match the case of the IBEX block.

   >>> scan("Theta", start=0, stop=10, stride=2, frames=5)
   Taking a count at theta=0.00 and two theta=0.00